TRUMP x LEO! (Or, the Shape of a Manufactured Squabble)

 So that the whisper of God can actually be heard.

 The narrow path of which Christ himself spoke has never been the crowded one, and it has never been the one most loudly affirmed by the culture.
-It requires distance, patience, and a willingness to endure the discomfort of standing apart from the spectacle, which is precisely what makes it so difficult in an age that thrives on constant engagement.
+It requires distance, patience, and a willingness to endure the discomfort of standing apart from the show, which is precisely what makes it so difficult in an age that thrives on constant engagement.

 And it is here, when the noise begins to fade and the urgency of reaction begins to loosen its grip, that something else becomes possible.